Community Housing: Frequently Asked Questions

-A: As of Autumn 2011, the rental market is moderately tight.
-The economic downturn is making people reluctant to sign leases on expensive rentals, but Silicon Valley is doing relatively well and rents remain high.
+A: Silicon Valley is booming and rents remain high.
 The market for cottages, houses and apartments is tighter than for rooms and shared rentals.
-Many rooms sit vacant for long periods of time, so if you see an ad and know that it has been running for quite awhile, you should not assume that it has been rented or that there is something wrong with it!
+Rooms can sit vacant for long periods of time, so if you see an ad and know that it has been running for a while, you should not assume that it has been rented or that there is something wrong with it!
 The toughest market is for short-term housing.
-With so many visiting researchers and people coming to do medical rotations, it can be VERY difficult to find a short term rental.
+With so many visiting researchers and people coming to do medical rotations, it can be very difficult to find a short-term rental.

 Q: Does the Community Housing office get the housing listings from the newspapers?

-A: No. Landlords submit rental listings directly to Community Housing in order to reach prospective Stanford tenants.
+A: No. Landlords submit rental listings directly to Places 4 Students in order to reach prospective Stanford tenants.

 Q: What other resources should I use?